VirgilSecurity/virgil-cli/doc/markdown/virgil-decrypt.1.md

             * if email, then <value> - recipient's email;

-            * if private, then set type:value for searching private Virgil Card[s].
+            * if private, then set type:value for searching Private Virgil Card(s).

          For example: private:email:<obfuscator_email>. ( obfiscator - see
          'virgil hash')

         -V,  --VERBOSE
-         Show detailed information
+         Shows detailed information.

         --,  --ignore_rest
          Ignores the rest of the labeled arguments following this flag.